wendyverdonk93/docs/content/tools/payment-link/manually-generating-a-payment-link.md

 1. Go to Tools –> _Payment link generator_
 2. Fill in the required fields
 3. Click _Generate payment link_
-4. A QR code will be generated which can be used
+4. A QR code will be generated which can be used.